Bean-to-Bar

 Are you into the fine chocolate game and want to go on a taste excursion with friends or family?
-Or have you already done achocolate tasting with us and want to share your new knowledge with others?
+Or have you already had achocolate tasting with us and want to share your new knowledge with others?
 Either way, we can absolutely recommend a private tasting and have summarized the most important tips for you!

 #1 The Round Table